-With the advent of Coronavirus in Orlando, many area schools being shut for an extended spring break, and possibly even longer, we know that many parents will be scrambling to find at home activities to do with kids.
-Here is a list of 45 activities that you can do with your kids if you are stuck at home, to not just pass the time, but have fun together as a family.
+With the advent of Coronavirus in Orlando, many activities are closed, and many of us are trying to keep the kids entertained with at home activities.
+If you are trying to keep yourself from hearing those dreaded words of “I’m bored” from your kids, here is a list of 45 at home activities for kids that you can do, to not just pass the time, but have fun together as a family.

 Movie Night/Afternoon: Hold a movie night/afternoon at home.
 Pick your favorite movie and pop some popcorn and watch together as a family.

 Make Puppets and Put on a Show: Use paper bags or old socks and have kids make their own puppets.
 You can create a puppet theater out of a cardboard box and then put on a puppet show.